responsively-org/responsively-app/README.md

 ## Contribute
 1. Goto `desktop-app` folder
 2. Run `yarn dev`.
-This will start the app for local development with live relaoding.
+This will start the app for local development with live reloading.

 ## Distribution
 You can build the app for distrbution by runing: